Reading Group

 Every other Tuesday, 6:30-8pm

-What to expect: Peninsula DSA’s reading group for What’s Left will kick off with comradely icebreakers followed by an open discussion of the weekly chapter.
-We have until the bookshop closes at 8pm—–but we might head downtown afterward to keep the conversation going.
+What to expect: Peninsula DSA’s reading group sessions will kick off with comradely icebreakers followed by a guided discussion.
+We have until the bookshop closes at 8pm.
 Light refreshments and KN94 respirators provided.
-Wearing DSA gear is encouraged.
+Wearing DSA gear is encouraged!

 BYO book!
-Please consider ordering your copy of What’s Left from our friendly hosts, Fireside Books & More, by visiting their Bookshop.org storefront or emailing orders[at]firesiderwc.com
+Please consider ordering your copy of our reads from our friendly hosts, Andrew and Taylor at Fireside Books & More, by visiting their Bookshop.org storefront or emailing orders@firesiderwc.com

 Past Reads